Aaron98990/ways-of-the-game/misconduct.md

 >  a red card for a sending-off from the field of play and its immediate surrounds, including the technical area

-Competition rules generally will require sent-off team officials to be out-of-sight and out-of-sound. **Other than the senior team coach second caution, all misconduct by people in the technical area should be dealt with strictly.
+Competition rules generally will require sent-off team officials to be out-of-sight and out-of-sound. **Other than the senior team coach second caution, all misconduct by people in the technical area (including substitutes) should be dealt with strictly.
 Even if competition rules allow you to caution or send-off a coach for spectator misconduct, I recommend for you to never do it.**

 > A medical team official who commits a sending-off offense may remain if the team has no other medical person available, and act if a player needs medical attention